markNZed/TaskFlow/README.md

 ## Task Processor

-Tasks are processed by Task Processors, there are two Task Processors implemented in T@skFlow: nodejsProcessor and browserProcessor.
-The nodejsProcessor runs on a server and the browserProcessor runs in a web browser.
-The nodejsProcessor and browserProcessor communicate using websockets or REST style HTTP API.
-The nodejsProcessor and browserProcessor are implemented in Javascript.
+Tasks are processed by Task Processors, there are two Task Processors implemented in T@skFlow: NodeJS Task Processor and Browser Task Processor.
+The NodeJS Task Processor runs on a server and the Browser Task Processor runs in a web browser.
+The NodeJS Task Processor and Browser Task Processor communicate using websockets or REST style HTTP API.
+The NodeJS Task Processor and Browser Task Processor are implemented in Javascript.

-On the nodejsProcessor side, T@skFlow provides a kernel for evaluating Task functions, storing history, and initiating new Tasks.
+On the NodeJS Task Processor side, T@skFlow provides a kernel for evaluating Task functions, storing history, and initiating new Tasks.
 Tasks are asynchronous.
-Some Tasks may run on the nodejsProcessor without user interaction.
+Some Tasks may run on the NodeJS Task Processor without user interaction.
 Tasks may use software/AI to decide on the next Task to start.
-The nodejsProcessor uses Node Javascript and the Express framework.
+The NodeJS Task Processor uses Node Javascript and the Express framework.

-On the browserProcessor (user interface) side, T@skFlow provides Tasks with storage, nodejsProcessor communication, and generic functionality (e.g., current user location).
+On the Browser Task Processor (user interface) side, T@skFlow provides Tasks with storage, NodeJS Task Processor communication, and generic functionality (e.g., current user location).
 Tasks may use user input to decide on the next Task to start.
-The browserProcessor runs in a web browser using the React Javascript library with MUI user interface components.
+The Browser Task Processor runs in a web browser using the React Javascript library with MUI user interface components.
 Server communication uses either websockets (e.g., for real-time interaction) or REST style HTTP API.

 ### Task Environment

 The Task Processor provides a Task Environment for the Task to run in.
-The nodejsProcessor currently provides a Node Javascript environment.
-The browserProcessor currently provides a React Javascript environment.
+The NodeJS Task Processor currently provides a Node Javascript environment.
+The Browser Task Processor currently provides a React Javascript environment.
 Eventually the Task Environment will be decoupled from the Task Processor so a Task Processor can provide multiple Task Environments.

 ### SubTask